Faculty Mentor Guidelines

 - Schedule professional meetings that take place during regular working hours.
 You can add informal meetings if they are useful and appropriate, but the program includes meetings during business hours.

-- Model professional behavior to bring out the best in the new faculty member, while helping him/her make professional progress toward tenure and promotion.
+- Model professional behavior to bring out the best in the new faculty member, while helping him/her make professional progress toward tenure and/or promotion.

 - Ask open, supportive questions and provide constructive feedback.